 Undoubtedly, what NetLine wants its prospects to do is “Get Started Now.”
 But both of their CTAs look exactly the same.
 And without that visual hierarchy, NetLine runs the risk of prospects clicking on “Watch How It Works” and then clicking out of their site due to boredom, interest sparked elsewhere, or because they’ve got somewhere else to be… all without ever clicking on that “Get Started Now” button.

-If A/B testing shows that giving your prospects the opportunity to “Talk to Sales” or to “Watch a Demo” of your product will actually increase conversions, then by all means, place those buttons beside the CTA you eventually want your prospects to click into.
+Your A/B testing may show that having “Talk to Sales” or to “Watch a Demo” buttons will actually increase conversions.
+In that case, by all means, place those buttons beside the highest-priority CTA.

 But always ensure that the more conversion-centric CTA (“Create Account,” “Get Started,” “Try it For Free”) is the button that pops.